 At the July 7, 2011 hearing, the Receiver's position was, inter alia, that the April 2008 agreement specified that the \$3.0 million holdback was available after December 31, 2010 unless counsel for the former directors had notified the Receiver of any claims for indemnity.
 Counsel for the Receiver noted that no indemnity claims were received by December 31, 2010 or subsequently.
-Furthermore, it was noted that all the parties at the time of execution of the release and undertaking had understood that the December 31, 2010 date was intentionally greater than the six (6) year period which would have elapsed since December 10, 2004, the date when Crocus shares had ceased to trade.
+Furthermore, it was noted that all the parties at the time of execution of the release and undertaking had understood that the December 31, 2010 date was intentionally greater than the limitation period which would have elapsed December 10, 2004, six years after the date on which Crocus shares had ceased to trade.
 The significance of the six (6) year period is that it would generally eliminate the ability of any party to commence a new action against Crocus or the former directors pursuant to the provisions of The Limitations of Actions Act.
 Counsel for the Receiver indicated that because no new claims for indemnity had been advanced by the former directors prior to December 31, 2010 or to date, the \$3.0 million should be available for distribution.

-Opposing counsel interpreted other provisions of the agreement and submitted that the \$3.0 million was still required to be held back.
+Opposing counsel relied on other provisions of the agreement in support of their position and submitted that the \$3.0 million was still required to be held back.
 Other comments from opposing counsel included: